The restrained look for Pomeroy’s English style pub newsletter is pure news

 A unique publication with common design challenges

 Pomeroy’s pub community newsletter “Pomeroy’s Press” was unique but its design challenges are common.
-Pomeroy’s Press was a restaurant menu, wine list plus craft beer “beeriodical” and news newsletter; it delivered highly coveted information to locals, pub-goers, diners and Pomeroy’s on Kilmore guests, who read every word.
+Pomeroy’s Press was a restaurant menu, wine list plus craft beer “beeriodical” and news newsletter; it delivered highly coveted information to local patrons, pub-goers, diners and Pomeroy’s on Kilmore guests, who read every word.
 Good information, well-researched and written articles illustrated with high quality photos and the generous A3 fold A4 format on nice paper all made for a magnanimous impression and made Pom’s Press eminently readable.

 With no need to “hook” its reader, Pomeroy’s Press could be dense with text, pictures and local business advertising and it was organised to keep its information flowing like craft beer from a tap.
 The layout sweeps the reader smoothly from front to back, uninterrupted, so they can relax with their beer and absorb the material rather than jump, dart and backtrack, newspaper style.
 Here’s what I mean;